 Your bank or building society will be able to provide you with more information regarding how quickly your cheques will be cleared.

 No. During the phased roll-out customers will not be able to choose which system is used to clear their cheques.
-However, at some stage in the second half of 2018, all cheques will be cleared through the image-based system and the paper clearing system will stop operating.

 Very few cheques will be processed through the new system to begin with.
 The vast majority of cheque users won’t experience any of their cheques being processed through the new system for a number of months.